MaximeCaty/AL-Company-Data-Import-Export/README.md

 ### Table chunking

 A size limit is fixed per file in order to limit RAM usage, and distribute database comits.
-When a table export reach the size limit, the file is closedm, compressed and a new stream begin for ongoing record.
+When a stream reach the size limit, the file is closed, compressed and a new stream begin for ongoing records.

-Note that using Libbsc compression consume ~5x the file size in RAM (multiplied by threads if concurrent compression).
+Note that using Libbsc compression require much free RAM : ~5x the file size, multiplied by threads.

 When importing, comit happen at the end of each chunk.
 It may happen that a large table is imported by 2+ threads at the same time.